-It Would be a Shame to Not to Ask James Comey These Questions About the FBI While He’s Under Oath
+It Would Be a Shame Not to Ask James Comey These Questions About the FBI While He’s Under Oath

 |

-It Would be a Shame to Not to Ask James Comey These Questions About the FBI While He’s Under Oath
+It Would Be a Shame Not to Ask James Comey These Questions About the FBI While He’s Under Oath

 Posted on Jun 8, 2017